 Today’s hazelnut cookies can be cut into any shape, such as a circle or scallop-edge square as pictured.
 I love seeing the caramel center peeking out the top of the cookie sandwich and if you do too, make sure you have a smaller cookie cutter to cut a hole in the top cookies.
 Use a 2 or 2.5 inch cutter for the cookies and a smaller 1-inch cutter for the hole.
-This circle set has those sizes.
+This circle set has those sizes (I use circle cutters for these similar chocolate gingerbread sandwich cookies).
 For the pictured cookies, I use the 2.5-inch fluted square from this set and the small star from this set.
-You could also manually cut a circle or other shape in the top cookies using a sharp knife– or just skip the top cookie having a hole.
+You could also manually cut a circle or other shape in the top cookies using a sharp knife—or just skip the top cookie having a hole.

 All the cookies will be cut with the larger cookie cutter, but only HALF will be cut again with a hole in the center cookie.

 Bake the cookies until lightly browned around the edges.
 The bake time is usually about 10-13 minutes, but that depends on the size of your cookies.
 Once cooled, dust the top cookies with confectioners’ sugar and sandwich with thickened caramel.
 The confectioners’ sugar is completely optional, but it does add a lovely finishing touch.